arunike/Summer-2025-Internship-List/README.md

 # Internship Opportunities (inspired by Pitt CSC & Simplify Repo)

-This repo provides information about various software engineer related internship opportunities for summer 2025.
-Below is a detailed table listing the available positions, including company details, job titles, pay rates, locations, application statuses, dates added, and direct links to the job application.
+This page provides a breakdown of internship opportunities by status.
+The table below lists the companies, job titles, locations, status, date added, application links, and notes for each internship position.

-The List is updated daily around 12:00 AM EST. The last update was on 09/08/2024.
+The List is updated daily around 12:00 AM EST. The last update was on 09/09/2024.

 ## Internship Positions

-🛂 - No Sponsorship
+🛂 - Does NOT offer Sponsorship

-🇺🇸 - Require Citizenship
+🇺🇸 - Requires U.S. Citizenship

 A blank in the "Hourly Pay ($)" column indicates that the pay rate is not provided, and some listed pay is an estimate range.